-It is easy for decision makers to be unaware of the current state of AI due to hyped press coverage and exaggerations.
-Often leading to confusion about what AI can actually do today and what is to be expected in a few years or decades.
-When thinking about AI, it is easy to jump to the examples of the latest consumer applications such as Amazon’s Alexa and Google Duplex.
+It is easy for decision makers to be unaware of the current state of AI due to hyped press coverage and exaggerations, often leading to confusion about what AI can actually do today and what can be expected in a few years or decades.
+When thinking about AI, it's easy to jump to the examples of the latest consumer applications such as Amazon’s Alexa and Google Duplex.
 Experiencing the advanced capabilities of these technologies, it seems like AI can do anything and solve any problem they have.
 However, the reality is that current technologies are still fairly limited.

 Narrow AI is undoubtedly a great feat in human innovation and intelligence.
 It has helped people improve their overall productivity.
 Companies can either leverage it to replace humans in performing mundane routine work or it can be used to assist employees in their daily tasks to increase efficiency.
 That being said, this technology can still only be applied to specific tasks.
 We cannot expect AI to be a fix for everything.

-Without immersing into too much detail, we often see that top management buys into those platforms with the expectation that they can support AI tools across the organization and be future proof.
-But implementing these platforms is a lengthily and labor-intensive process.
-The extra human labor that goes into the implementation is inherently contradicting the purpose of AI, which is to reduce human involvement and diminish the workload from day one.
+Without going into too much detail, we often see that top management buys into those platforms with the expectation that they can support AI tools across the organization and be future proof.
+But implementing these platforms is a lengthy and labour-intensive process.
+The extra human labour that goes into the implementation inherently contradicts the purpose of AI, which is to reduce human involvement and diminish the workload from day one.
 Moreover, when real AI tools get to the market, there will no longer be a need to structure data manually.

-Instead of seeing increased productivity, top management is rightfully unimpressed seeing the sub-par results of the AI, which has built on top of an existing platform and has been implemented over a lengthily period.
-At the same time, tech mid management is trapped using a platform, which consumes more resources than it provides.
+Instead of seeing increased productivity, top management is rightfully unimpressed seeing the sub-par results of the AI, which has built on top of an existing platform and has been implemented over a lengthy period.
+At the same time, tech mid management is trapped using a platform that consumes more resources than it provides.

 At times a mismatch between the visions of the technology implemented and the real-life problems it is supposed to solve will lead to confusion and create work processes that are far too complicated.
-Businesses will aim to implement future-proof solutions, but when it comes to AI, the development is moving at such a pace, that the future- proof solutions are not solely about AI itself.
-Instead, it is highly dependent on whether or not the infrastructure is compatible with a fast implementation of AI.
+Businesses will aim to implement future-proof solutions, but when it comes to AI, the development is moving at such a pace that the future-proof solutions are not solely about AI itself.
+Instead, it is highly dependent on whether the infrastructure is compatible with a fast implementation of AI.